drag0n1zed/RandomSpawn/README.md

 ## Configuration

-The `drandomspawn.toml` file, located in your `config` folder, allows for customization:
+The `dRandomSpawn.toml` file, located in your `config` folder, allows for customization:

 *   `MaxDistance`: Maximum search radius for a new spawn location.
 *   `MaxTries`: Maximum attempts to find a safe location.